TouK/nussknacker/CONTRIBUTING.md

 ## Branches conventions

 We have currently some conventions for branches:
-- `staging` - branch with current, cutting edge changes - is is tested only via our CI (manual tests are performed only before release), can have some "non final" features
+- `staging` - branch with current, cutting edge changes - is is tested only via CI (manual tests are performed only before release), can have some "non final" features
-- `release/X.Y` - release branch that is cut-off a few weeks before a release (see [Releasing strategy](##Releasing strategy) for details) and holds backports for patch releases
+- `release/X.Y` - release branch that is cut-off a few weeks before a release (see [Releasing strategy](#releasing-strategy) for details) and holds backports for patch releases
 - `preview/xxx` - preview branches - pushing to them will cause publication of snapshots on sonatype and docker images on docker hub
 - `master` - has latest, released version

 ## Working with Pull requests

-If you want to discuss some changes before reporting it, feel free to submit [Discussion](https://github.com/TouK/nussknacker/discussions/new?category=q-a) or to ask via [mailing list](https://groups.google.com/forum/#!forum/nussknacker).
+If you want to discuss some changes before reporting it, feel free to [start a discussion](https://github.com/TouK/nussknacker/discussions/new?category=q-a) or to ask via [mailing list](https://groups.google.com/forum/#!forum/nussknacker).

 If you already prepared a change just submit [Pull request](https://github.com/TouK/nussknacker/compare) using target `staging` branch and someone should review the change.